csc203-calpoly/lecture-notes/src/18_checked_unchecked/index.md

 }
 ```

+It's really important to do _something_ when handling an exception—there are few things worse in software development than silent software failures.
+For now, we're simply printing an error message and skipping invalid lines.
+In a real project, you might do something else, depending on requirements.

+For example, the [`read_csv` function in the `pandas` library](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) will raise an error by default if it encounters malformed lines while reading a file, but also lets the user decide if they want some different response to malformed lines.

-Ok, item #3 from our TO-DO list.
+**On to item #3 from our TO-DO list!**
 We see that the `Scanner` constructor might throw an `IllegalStateException` if the `Scanner` is "closed".
 What does that mean?

 Well, when we use a `Scanner` to read a file, we're obtaining a resource (i.e., a file handle) from the operating system.
 When we're done with that resource, we need to "close" it, which tells the operating system that we're done with it and that it can be freed up for other uses.

-We're doing this using the `Scanner`'s `close()` method.
-After we've closed it, the `Scanner` can no longer be used to read lines from the file.
+In the code above, we're doing this with the `fileScanner.close()` method call.
+After we've closed the `Scanner`, it can no longer be used to read lines from the file.

 In our case, we are clearly closing the `Scanner` _after_ using it to read lines.
 So, in terms of the `IllegalStateException` from the `Scanner` constructor, we're okay.

+With that, we've addressed our TO-DO list of items.

 **Does that mean that nothing can possibly go wrong with our `getTotalMilesRun` method?** Of course not!
-The file might be locked by another process, or it might be on a network drive that has gone offline, or it have so many records that our `totalMiles` variable overflows, or ... ... ...
+The file might be locked by another process, or it might be on a network drive that has gone offline, or it might have so many records that our `totalMiles` variable overflows, or ... ... ...

 The point is, you can never be sure that your code is 100% safe from exceptions, but you can do your best to handle the ones you know about, and to check for conditions that might cause exceptions before they occur.

 In this case, we've done a fairly good job being defensive about the data we're working with, and we've handled the exceptions that we know about.

-That said, if something unforeseen _does_ go wrong while reading the file, an exception would occur and jump to the `catch` block, or escape the method.
+However, if something unforeseen _does_ go wrong while reading the file, an exception would occur and jump to the `catch` block, or escape the method.
-Either way, we're going to be stuck with an open `Scanner`, because in that case we wouldn't have reached the `fileScanner.close()` method call.
+Either way, _we're going to be stuck with an open `Scanner`_, because in we wouldn't have reached the `fileScanner.close()` method call.
 This will leave us with an open file handle, which can lead to resource leaks and other problems.

 Can we make sure that our `Scanner` _always_ closes, **no matter what**?

-That's where the `finally` block comes in.
+That's where the `finally` block comes in, discussed in the next lesson.

 [^generics]: If you are not sure what the `<T>` means here, please see the notes about _generics_ or _type parameters_ in the [lesson on lambdas](../15_lambdas).